Dancing the New Vogue dance: Barclay Blues

 Anna with Don Herbison-Evans|

 Throwaway Oversway in the Waltz

 Anna, with Don Herbison-Evans, travelled widely for their dancing.
 They at one stage went to Perth, and another time to Cairns for competitions.
 When Don's sons got married in USA, the went to their weddings then stayed an extra week to compete in dance competitions there, one time in Austin, Texas, and another time in Washingto DC.
 A highlight was winning the Open American Smooth Waltz event in the competition in Washington by performing the Australian "Vanity Waltz".

 The Vladivostok dance venue turned out to be a large theatre.
-The adjudicators were seated across the back of the stage, waiting competitors along each side of the stage, and an audience of 2,00 were seated in the auditorium.
-The keen competitors danced directly in front of the judges at the back of the stage.
+The adjudicators were seated across the back of the stage, waiting competitors along each side of the stage, and an audience of 2,000 were seated in the auditorium.
+The keen competitors, vying for the attention of the judges, danced at the back of the stage.
 Anna and Don guessed that they were unlikely to win against the fierce international competition, so decided to dance to the audience across the front of the stage.
 As expected, they only won minor placings in the competition, but were surprised to win a prize for the "Most Popular Couple".
-One of their prizes was a large heavy crystal fruit bown with a metal stand.
+One of their prizes was a large heavy crystal fruit bowl with a metal stand.
 When they got to Vladivostok airport to return home, this put their baggage over the weight limit.
 With great difficulty, Anna tried to explain that they were dancers and had won the heavy fruit bowl in competition.
 Finally the officials understood, and said "Ah, artistes" and waved them through.

 Anna got the Exhibition Dancing bug when she started studying with Ann Butt in 1990, performing the "Haunted Ballroom" in the studio end of year recital "Petite Performance".

 "The Haunted Ballroom"